daonb/a-fittest-ide/README.md

 We provide a box with smart, sharp tools that keep developers happy.
 The toolbox is based on:

-* neovim - an extensible text editor based on vim,vi & ex
+* zsh - a popular shell
 * tmux - a terminal multiplexer: lets you switch easily between several programs in one terminal
-* zsh - a popular shell
+* neovim - an extensible text editor based on vim,vi & ex

-To this trio we add the following addons:
+To these three interfaces we we add the plugins, frameworks and skins:

 * pyenv - simple python version management
 * antibody - zsh plugin manager
 * tpm - tmux plugin manager
 * liquidprompt - the best prompt, ever

-When you install our IDE we will backup existing user conf files and link the files under `~/.afide/config` to their proper place:
+When you install our IDE we will backup your conf files and link the files under `~/.afide/config` to their proper place:

     $ ll ~/.zshrc